suhailms/pi-epaper/README.md

 # pi-epaper
-files for waveshare epaper display 2.13in
+my python files for waveshare epaper display 2.13in